Totoual/oef-sdk-python/docs/source/user/query-language.rst

 The Query Language
 ==================

-We recommend to read :ref:`defining-data-model` before reading this section.
+We recommend reading:ref:`defining-data-model` before reading this section.

 Along with the Data Model language, the SDK offers the possibility to specify `queries` defined over data models.

 The :mod:`~oef.query` module implements the API that allows you to:

 * Query the OEF Node about specific kind of services
-* Query other agent to ask them the desired resources.
+* Query other agents to ask them the desired resources.

 In one sentence, a `query` is a set of `constraints`, defined over a `data model`.
 The outcome is a set of `description` (that is, instances of :class:`~oef.schema.Description`) `matching` with the query.
 That is, all the description whose attributes satisfy the constraints in the query.

-In the next sections, we describe how to build query with the SDK.
+In the next sections, we describe how to build queries with the SDK.

 Constraints
 -----------